wupiter/spring-boot-accelerator/HELPME.md

 [MapStruct](https://mapstruct.org/) makes it easy to convert between different java beans (ie: entities and other, simple POJOs).

 For more details, see basic usage in the `TodoMapper` interface.

+# Code Quality checks

+{{#if (eval 'checkstyle' 'in' codeQualityTools)}}
+## Checkstyle
+[Checkstyle](https://checkstyle.org/) is available as both a Gradle and a Maven plugin and it can validate if the code is adhering to our coding standards.

+A custom checkstyle configuration file is available at `demo-api/checkstyle.xml`.

+For more details on configuring checkstyle, see https://www.vogella.com/tutorials/Checkstyle/article.html.
+{{/if}}